pbrisbin/bluebook/README.md

 Bluebook converts man-pages to html.
 In so doing, it applies styles and conversions to make the pages useful for browsing.
-This includes cross-linking references to other man-pages, and converting any bare URLs to actual HTML links.
+This includes cross-linking references to other man-pages it knows about.

-The files Bluebook creates are meant to be served by a web-server, not browsed directly on the file-system.
-See _EXAMPLES_.

 ## OPTIONS